jagracey/Awesome-Unicode/README.md

 The first plane is called the Basic Multilingual Plane or BMP.
 It contains the code points from U+0000 to U+FFFF, which are the most frequently used characters.
 The other sixteen planes (U+010000 → U+10FFFF) are called supplementary planes or astral planes.

- ---
-The latest version of Unicode, version 8.0, contains a repertoire of more than 120,000 characters covering 129 modern and historic scripts, as well as multiple symbol sets.

-Unicode can be implemented by different character encodings.
-The most commonly used encodings are UTF-8, UTF-16 and the now-obsolete UCS-2.
-UTF-8 uses one byte for any ASCII character, all of which have the same code values in both UTF-8 and ASCII encoding, and up to four bytes for other characters.
-UCS-2 uses a 16-bit code unit (two 8-bit bytes) for each character but cannot encode every character in the current Unicode standard.
-UTF-16 extends UCS-2, using one 16-bit unit for the characters that were representable in UCS-2 and two 16-bit units (4 × 8 bits) to handle each of the additional characters.

 ## UTF-16 Surrogate Pairs